mpetrovich/dash/README.md

 ### Tips
 If you find that Dash doesn't have an operation that you need, fear not.
 Custom logic can be added without giving up Dash chaining or other features.
-The simplest way to integrate missing operations are via the [`Dash\thru()`](docs/Operations.md#thru) operation, which allows custom logic to modify and seamlessly pass through its results to the next step in the chain.
+The simplest way to integrate missing operations is via the [`Dash\thru()`](docs/Operations.md#thru) operation, which allows custom logic to modify and seamlessly pass through its results to the next step in the chain.

 For example, suppose we want to use `array_change_key_case()` and keep the usual Dash chaining semantics.
 With `thru()`, it's simple: